isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1986.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to For SMEs: 80 of cost of equipment, up to $30,000 grant per unit.% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Specifications:
+Up to Specifications:
 - Able to pack products in round or odd shapes.
 - Must be able to run shrinking polyolefin films.
 - Min. output capacity of 15 metres per minute.